SO, YOU'RE READY FOR THE NEXT BIG STEP...

-For more tips and advice visit the team’s YouTube channel.
+For more tips and advice visit the UAC team’s YouTube channel.

-Just because moving away from home might not be am option for you, that doesn’t mean you can’ think about university study, think about online learning.
+Just because moving away from home might not be an option for you, that doesn’t mean you can’t think about university study.
+Think about online learning.
 Whether you are straight out of school, or a little older, your circumstances don’t need to stop you from getting that degree.

-Our friends at Country Universities Centre are jut as passionate about rural and regional education as we are.
-With Study hubs in key locations, they offer a wide rage of assistance to students from scholarship applications to providing safe, connected study spaces to work in.
+Our friends at Country Universities Centre are just as passionate about rural and regional education as we are.
+With Study hubs in key locations, they offer a wide range of assistance to students from scholarship applications to providing safe, connected study spaces to work in.
 And they are expanding in the near future.
 So, if there isn’t one in your area yet, keep an eye out!